hi-im-aurelio/poetizeme_backend/doc/README.md

 ## Overview

-PoetizeMe is a API for poetry lovers to publish and appreciate beautiful poems.
+PoetizeMe is an API for poetry lovers to publish and appreciate beautiful poems.

+### User Management

 #### Register a new user (author)